Wisconsin model: Prior research

 Before the framework for the Wisconsin model was constructed, Peter Blau and Otis Duncan established the first model of social mobility of its kind.
 However, the Blau-Duncan model was made up of only five predictors.
-These included father's education and occupation, the individual's education and first job, and the individual's job several years later.
+These included father's education and occupation, the individual's education and first job, and the individual's job several years later (THE AMERICAN OCCUPATIONAL STRUCTURE).

 Purpose

 Sewell and his counterparts aimed to contribute to the Blau-Duncan model of status attainment by adding predictor variables.
-Because the results given by the Blau-Duncan model were based heavily on "structural factors as explanatory variables", the Wisconsin model was created to account for "social-psychological factors on educational and occupational attainment", which in turn, provided more accurate prediction.
-These variables, in turn, came from analyses done by Sewell and Haller in the 1950s and published (with Sewell's agreement) by Haller and Miller (1963, 1971).
+Because the results given by the Blau-Duncan model were based heavily on "structural factors as explanatory variables", the Wisconsin model was created to account for "social-psychological factors on educational and occupational attainment", which, provided a more accurate prediction.
+These variables came from analyses done by Sewell and Haller in the 1950s and published (with Sewell's agreement) by Haller and Miller (1963, 1971).
 The latter work includes the theory on which the psychosociological variables of the WM are based.

 Model variables

-The model consisted of eight characteristics that most effectively linked socio-economic background and status attainment.
-These included occupational attainment, educational attainment, level of occupational aspiration, level of educational aspiration, the influence of significant others, academic performance, socioeconomic status, and mental ability.
+The model consisted of eight characteristics that most effectively linked socio-economic background to status attainment.
+Occupational attainment, educational attainment, level of occupational aspiration, level of educational aspiration, the influence of significant others, academic performance, socioeconomic status, and mental ability are the 8 predictors of socio-economic attainment.

 Occupational attainment

-Measured by Otis Dudley Duncan's socio-economic index of occupational status.
+Occupational attainment measures were done by Otis Dudley Duncan's socio-economic index of occupational status.

 Educational attainment

-Achieved by assigning a point value to certain levels of education that a subject has reached.
-In more recent studies using this model, educational attainment was classified into four levels: no post high school education, vocational school, college attendance, and a college degree.
+Educational achievement is achieved by assigning a point value to certain levels of education that a subject has reached.
 Earlier studies only classified subjects into those who went to college and those who did not.
+In more recent studies using this model, educational attainment is now classified into four levels: no post high school education, vocational school, college attendance, and a college degree.

 Level of occupational aspiration

-The subject's level is calculated by again categorizing Duncan's socioeconomic index scores in association with the occupation that the subject hope to hold in the future.
+To quantify the level of occupational aspiration, the subject's level is calculated by again categorizing Duncan's socioeconomic index scores in association with the occupation that the subject has hope to hold in the future.

 Level of educational aspiration

-This is classified by the education level that each subject originally indicates that they hope to secure.
+Level of educational aspiration is classified by the education level that each subject originally indicates that they hope to secure.
 Once again, some recent studies have assigned point values for three levels of desired education level: not continuing education after high school, vocational school, or college.
-Previous studies only categorized students based on which type institution they planned on attending prior to high school graduation.
+Previous studies only categorized students based on which type of institution they planned on attending prior to high school graduation.

 Significant others' influence

-This variable can be determined by evaluating three perceptions of the subject including: parental and teacher encouragement to attend college, as well as friends' college plans.
+The variable of significant others' influence can be determined by evaluating two important perceptions of the subject: parental and teacher encouragement to attend college and friend's college plans.
 Additional work regarding the influence of significant others on occupational aspirations was subsequently done by Haller and is students Joseph Woelfel and Ed L. Fink.